-Aspen is a common name provided to a particular group of trees having beautiful yellow fall colour, quacking leaves and tall grey trunks.
-These plants are scenic but rare and show flickering foliage in summers.
+Aspen is a common name provided to a particular group of trees having beautiful yellow fall color, quaking leaves, and tall grey trunks.
+These plants are scenic but rare and show flickering foliage in summer.
 Some, but not all of the tree species included in Aspen have a genus named Populus.
-Geographically, Aspen trees are distributed to a wide range including North America, Europe and Asia, depending on the type of species.
-The Aspen trees are called as trembling trees or Quacking trees because the leaves of these trees shake when the wind is blown which is due to their flattened petioles.
+Geographically, Aspen trees are distributed to a wide range including North America, Europe, and Asia, depending on the type of species.
+The Aspen trees are called trembling trees or Quaking trees because the leaves of these trees shake when the wind is blown which is due to their flattened petioles.

 The species included in Aspen are the following:

 - Populus tremuloides (Quaking Aspen)

 The Aspen trees are most commonly found in the regions favored by the conifers due to which conifers are their biggest competitors.
 But due to some unique adaptivity, Aspens have been growing in cold regions with cold summers.

 Some of these adaptations are: